igoramadas/imgrecog/README.md

 - actions to delete or move images according to certain criterias
 - can be used via the command line or programatically

+### But why?

+Because (as of December 2020) there are no other Node.js based tools that allow you to easily parse and tag images using more than "free" 1 service.
+Two is better than one, and three is better than two.

 ### What about TensorFlow?

 There are tons of great libraries and tools out there doing computer vision with TensorFlow, and the point here is not to reinvent the wheel.
+Furthermore, adding TensorFlow as a direct dependecy increases the total package by more than 500%.
+So, for now, IMGRecog.js will focus solely on remote-based APIs.

 ## Setup